Just Eat Takeaway weighs Grubhub sale as pandemic boost fades | Business

 Just Eat Takeaway weighs Grubhub sale as pandemic boost fades

-Hargreaves Lansdown Select fund manager Steve Clayton said investors welcomed the fact a sale of Grubhub could herald a focus on profitability rather than "expansion at any price."
 Investor sentiment towards online food companies has soured amid expectation that some customers who switched to home deliveries during the pandemic will return to restaurants.
+In a trading update, Takeaway said orders had fallen 1% in the first quarter and it now expected "mid-single digit growth" in Gross Transaction Value (GTV) this year, instead of the "mid teens" predicted in January.

 In an abrupt turnaround, CEO Jitse Groen said Takeaway had hired banks to explore a possible sale of Grubhub - alongside potential partnership options it was already exploring - and that buyers had expressed more than casual interest.
 "We are in talks with people around this (a sale), but I need to caution that doesn't automatically lead to a transaction," Groen told reporters.

-The takeaway, which paid $7.3 billion for Grubhub in 2021 while racking up a billion-euro loss, has been hit as investors reappraise valuations for loss-making technology companies and stocks seen as big beneficiaries of the pandemic.
-The company's shares, which have lost two-thirds of their value since an October 2020 peak above 100 euros, were up 7.6% to 28.08 euros at 1055 GMT, but remain not far above their 2016 IPO price of 23 euros.
+Takeaway, which paid $7.3 billion for Grubhub in 2021 while racking up a billion-euro loss, has been hit as investors reappraise valuations for loss-making technology companies and stocks seen as big beneficiaries of the pandemic.
+The company's shares, which have lost two-thirds of their value since an October 2020 peak above 100 euros, rose strongly in early trading but were up just 0.8% at 26.31 euros at 1426 GMT, not far above their 2016 IPO price of 23 euros.

 At current levels, Takeaway's market value of 5.3 billion euros ($5.8 billion) is less than it paid for Grubhub.
-Hargreaves Lansdown Select fund manager Steve Clayton said investors welcomed the fact a sale of Grubhub could herald a focus on profitability rather than "expansion at any price."

-"We fully accept this story is messy operationally ... but valuation is heavily discounted," Barclays' analysts said of Takeaway.
+CFRA Research analyst Angelo Zino said Grubhub's value was now likely much lower than during the pandemic, "as revenue remains above pre-pandemic levels but growth has stalled."

+Competitors that might be interested in buying Grubhub, Doordash and Uber Eats, would likely face opposition from U.S. antitrust authorities, he said.
+Investor sentiment towards online food companies has soured amid expectation that some customers who switched to home deliveries during the pandemic will return to restaurants.

+In a note, Barclays analysts said Takeaway looked undervalued on a "sum of the parts" basis.
 "There are still potential catalysts to unlock this with the process on Grubhub ongoing, a sale of (Takeaway's stake in Brazilian business) iFood possible, legal cases around fee caps ongoing in the U.S., and the AGM upcoming."

 Last week, hedge fund Lucerne Capital Management, with around 600,000 shares, said it would vote against the reappointment of the company's finance chief at the AGM in May to protest over alleged poor communication and the weak share performance. ($1=0.9262 euros)